DAPOWER99/SupaFan/accuracy.md

 The analysis accurately identified the channel's science-education focus, animation style, space, biology, physics, technology, philosophy, and recurring bird/brand motifs.

-The user explicitly confirmed that this analysis was essentially accurate.

 **Score: 100%**

 ### Mario Adrion — 100%